jontewks/poo/README.md

 # poo.js

 A friend told me that there were no more three or four letter word npm module names available.
-I found poo was available, so this is my attempt to actually do something with it.
+I found poo was available, so I took it.
 What now Alex?!

 ```javascript
 npm install poo
 ```
 or
 ```javascript
 bower install poo
 ```